 Easy, tasty and beautifully moist: This is the only way I make my turkeys now!

 When some of our amazing neighbors gifted us with five turkeys, I dry-brined every one.
 I never liked turkey so much or found it so easy to prepare until I learned about this method.

-I adapt almost every recipe I use, adjusting it to individual tastes and demands.
-After rinsing my turkey (yes, I still rinse but am careful about contamination), I skip patting it dry and put it in a roaster, slathering about 3T of sea salt (depending on turkey weight–see recipe directions on link) over all the turkey, not worrying about the cavities until later because they’re usually frozen solid.
+I adapt almost every recipe I use, adjusting it to guests’ individual tastes and demands.
+After rinsing my turkey (yes, I still rinse but am careful about contamination), I skip patting it dry and put it in a stainless steel roaster, slathering about 3T of sea salt (depending on turkey weight–see recipe directions on link above) over all the turkey like steps 1-3 but not worrying about the cavities until later because they’re usually frozen solid.
 I skip any other spices until after step 7.

-After rinsing I fold the wings when thawed enough to do so, removing any packaged parts or plastic from the drumsticks or elsewhere, and covering without turning but refrigerating as directed (For me, it usually takes longer than 3 days).
+After rinsing I fold the wings when thawed enough to do so, also removing any packaged parts or plastic from the drumsticks or elsewhere when I can, and covering without turning but refrigerating as directed (For me, it usually takes longer than 3 days).
 I usually forget to rub in the salt or flip and uncover the bird.

 I skip the foil of step 9 and try to let the turkey stand as directed before serving.
 Often we’re already eating it.